What is Simpler Recycling?

 Introduced in 2023 by the Department for Environment, Food & Rural Affairs (Defra), Simpler Recycling was brought in to help make bin day easier, by ending the confusion of what can and can’t be recycled.

-This applies to all businesses and non-household premises, such as schools and hospitals with 10 or more full-time employees, regardless of how many employees are on site at one time.
+This applies to all businesses and other non-household premises, such as schools and hospitals with 10 or more full-time employees, regardless of how many employees are on site at one time.
 For example, if your business has five locations with only two full-time employees based at each, you will still be required to implement the Simpler Recycling regulations.
 We’ll talk you through this below.

 Local Authorities have until the 31st March 2026 to implement these requirements for all residents.

 Businesses and other non-household premises with fewer than 10 employees have until 31st March 2027.
-(Please note this remains subject to legislative confirmation).

 Who is affected by Simpler Recycling?